 How much do you need daily?

 You could aim for this with B12-fortified foods but research suggests you only absorb 50-60 percent of the B12 in foods so you would have to double the recommended amount.
-Absorption from B12 supplements can be even lower, which is why we recommend 50 micrograms a day or 2,000 a week.
+Absorption from B12 supplements can be even lower, which is why we recommend 50 micrograms a day or 2,000 once or twice a week.

 Vitamin B12 is a water-soluble vitamin, so excess amounts leave the body in the urine.
 The government says taking 2,000 micrograms of B12 or less a day is unlikely to cause harm.